Red Line (Dubai Metro): Route 2020 extension

-The travel time between Rashidiya metro station at the northern terminus of the Red Line and the Expo 2020 station is reported to be 1 hour 14 minutes with a service frequency of 2 minutes and 38 seconds during peak times (24 trains per hour in each direction), and a capacity of 16,000 passengers per hour in each direction.
+The travel time between Centrepoint and Expo 2020 station is reported to be 1 hour 14 minutes with a service frequency of 2 minutes and 38 seconds during peak times (24 trains per hour in each direction), and a capacity of 16,000 passengers per hour in each direction.

+The section from Jabal Ali to Life Pharmacy initially ran as a shuttle service, with passengers from Centrepoint needing to change at Jabal Ali Metro Station for stations to Life Pharmacy.
+From 15 April 2024, trains from Centrepoint began operating directly to Life Pharmacy, removing the need to change trains at Jabal Ali.

+The directions depend on the timing of the Y junction where the Expo 2020 and Life Pharmacy branches meet in front of Jabal Ali Metro Station.

 Route

 As of 2021, the Red Line had 31 stations on the main line, and an additional 4 stations on the branch.
 The line is 52.1 km long, with 4.7 km underground.

 170 feeder buses are provided by the RTA for commuters to commute to stations on the line are also in operation, as of 15 October 2010.

 Services

 The entire journey time on the Red Line is approximately 74 minutes, travelling at a maximum speed of 110 km/h, with 20–30 seconds stopping time at each station.
 The average time between stations on the Red Line is 60–90 seconds.
 The RTA operates 27 trains in the morning peak hours and 29 trains in the evening peak hours with the interval between train services ranging from 6 to 8 minutes in the morning peak period, and from 5 to 6 minutes in the evening peak period.